Caroline2/java_challenge_2/README.md

 <h2>Java Challenge 2: Creating a contact manager</h2>

-<p>This is a repository for a simple closing challenge of a java tutorial before working with Android Studio.
+<p>This is a repository for a simple closing challenge of a <a href="https://www.youtube.com/watch?v=fis26HvvDII">java tutorial</a> before working with Android Studio.
 The app is supposed to create a temporary contact list/messenger with these functionalities:</p>

 <ul>
     <li>Adding contacts & messages</li>